-Truth in Taxation Hearing Notice of Tax Increase In compliance with section 48-254, Arizona Revised Statutes, (name of special taxing district) is notifying its property taxpayers of 's (name of special taxing district) intention to raise its secondary property taxes over last year's level. (name of special taxing district) is proposing an increase in secondary property taxes of \$ or %.
-For example, the proposed tax increase will cause 's (name of special taxing district) secondary property taxes on a \$100,000 home to increase from \$ (total taxes that would be owed without the proposed tax increase) to \$ (total proposed taxes including the tax increase).
-This proposed increase is exclusive of increased secondary property taxes received from new construction.
+Truth in Taxation Hearing Notice of Tax Increase In compliance with section 48-254, Arizona Revised Statutes, (name of special taxing district) is notifying its property taxpayers of (name of special taxing district)'s intention to raise its secondary property taxes over last year's level. (name of special taxing district) is proposing an increase in secondary property taxes of \$ or %.
+For example, the proposed tax increase will cause (name of special taxing district)'s secondary property taxes on a \$100,000 home to be \$ (total proposed taxes including the tax increase).
+Without the proposed tax increase, the total taxes that would be owed on a \$100,000 home would have been This proposed increase is exclusive of increased secondary property taxes received from new construction.
 The increase is also exclusive of any changes that may occur from property tax levies for voter-approved bonded indebtedness.
 All interested citizens are invited to attend the public hearing on the tax increase that is scheduled to be held (date and time) at (location).